zodimo/tls-gen/README.md

- have created a docker Image that will clone the master repo of [michaelklishin/tls-gen](https://github.com/michaelklishin/tls-gen).
+I have created a docker Image that will clone the master repo of [michaelklishin/tls-gen](https://github.com/michaelklishin/tls-gen).
 The following environment variables are available:

-###For the Setup:
+### For the Setup:
 GEN_TYPE : Possible values : basic or separate_intermediates or separate_intermediates as the build options in the tls-gen repo e.g `-e GEN_TYPE basic`